retupmoc258/Java-Spring/README.txt

     Lines 31-34
         Added minInv and maxInv fields to the abstract class.
     Lines 57-64
-        Added new constructor to include minInv and maxInv Lines 124-138***
+        Added new constructor to include minInv and maxInv.
+    Lines 124-138***
         Added getters and setters for these fields.

+src/main/java/com.example.demo/domain/InhousePart.java
+    Line 33-36
+        Added new constructor to include minInv and maxInv.

+src/main/java/com.example.demo/domain/OutsourcedPart.java
+    Line 33-36
+        Added new constructor to include minInv and maxInv.